anup2307/Portfolio/README.md

 # Portfolio
-This portfolio of mine is created to showcase my skills and talents to employers.
+This portfolio is created to showcase my skills and talents to employers.